Home Insurance Quotes

-There are three types of title insurance:
+Three types of title insurance

-- A basic lender's policy (purchased by banks and other lenders)
+1. Basic lender's policy (purchased by banks and other lenders)

 Owner's title insurance, issued in the amount of the real estate purchase, can be bought for a one-time fee and lasts as long as you or your heirs have an interest in the property.
 The premium charged varies from state to state, but it is usually 1 percent the purchase price of the property, according to the American Land Title Association (ALTA).
 In California, for example, owner's title insurance ranges from $1,200 to $2,000 for a $500,000 home, says the California Land Title Association.

 The parameters of an owner's policy vary by state.
 An owner's title insurance policy may protect the full value of your home, including your equity, for only a couple hundred dollars.
 In some states, home sellers will pay for owner policies to make good on the title to the buyer.
 And sometimes borrowers must buy it as an add-on to the lender's policy.